B'nai B'rith: Scholarships

-B'nai B'rith International awards scholarships for emerging scholars.
-The first B'nai B'rith recipient to the University of Miami was Dagmar R. Henney, who later became known for her research in theoretical mathematics.
+Every year, B'nai B'rith awards the Sally R. Schneider scholarship to a Jewish female graduate student who is studying in a field that will benefit humankind.
+The scholarship, which is worth $1,000, is named after Sally Schneider, a longtime B'nai B'rith member who was passionate about pro-Israel advocacy and women's education.

-Every year, B'nai B'rith awards the Sally R. Schneider scholarship to a deserving Jewish female graduate student who is studying in a field that will benefit humankind.
-The scholarship, which is worth $1,000, is named for Sally Schneider, a longtime B'nai B'rith member who was passionate about pro-Israel advocacy and women's education.
+The annual "None Shall Be Afraid" essay contest awards scholarships to three incoming and current college students whose essays share personal experiences with anti-Semitism and their commitment to fighting hatred and prejudice.

 Local B'nai B'rith lodges also award scholarships.
 B'nai B'rith Great Lakes holds an annual golf classic, the proceeds of which fund several college scholarships each year.

 Philatelic services

 In affiliation with the United States Postal Service, the B'nai B'rith Philatelic Service was involved in releasing a series of first day of issue stamps relating to prominent Jewish entrepreneurs, philanthropists, entertainers, and various Jewish organizations throughout the country.